 Thanks to Canva, and other free design programs, it's easier than ever to dabble in graphic design.
-But learning the software doesn't mean you've learned design, so I'm sharing two of the common mistakes I see people make when DIYing their designs.
+But learning the software doesn't mean you've learned design, so I'm sharing twelve of the common mistakes I see people make when DIYing their designs.

 Now, as with all design "rules" - there will always be exceptions, and ways you can break the rules beautifully.
 So take all of these with a grain of salt.